Koreysherwin/indigo-apple-music-control/apple-music-control/README.md

 A comprehensive Indigo plugin for controlling Apple Music and monitoring all playback data in real-time.

+## Version 1.0.7 - Stability Update
+**Fixed**: Actions now properly appear in Action Groups.
+Changed `deviceFilter="self"` to `deviceFilter="self.appleMusicPlayer"` for better action registration.

+**To use actions**: In Action Groups, select "Device Actions" → Choose your Apple Music Player device → Actions will appear!

+---

 ## Features

 ### Device States (Auto-Updated)